Campsite in Normandy

 Immerse yourself in history on a camping holiday in Normandy

-A camping holiday in Normandy is a great way to enjoy the medieval celebrations, complete with reconstitutions and other festivities, organised all over Normandy in honour of the Battle of Hastings.
+Our caravan sites in Normandy are a great way to enjoy the medieval celebrations, complete with reconstitutions and other festivities, organised all over Normandy in honour of the Battle of Hastings.

 The various visitor sites, museums and memorials dedicated to the D-Day Landings and the Normandy Campaign of World War II turn the whole area into one great open-air museum.
 If there’s one thing you simply must see on a camping holiday in Normandy, it’s the Utah Beach Museum, built on the site where Allied troops first landed on 6 June 1944.
 A series of celebrations are organised every year across Normandy to mark the Liberation.
 Come and explore the history-charged sites around Omaha and Utah Beach.